The generalized first law for more general matter: Introduction

 where $\HamBdy{\thVec}$ is an asymptotic energy, \eg{}including the ADM mass and angular momentum for Einstein gravity \cite{Iyer:1994ys} and, in holographic setups, giving the energy in the boundary CFT corresponding to the $\thVec$ flow \cite{Faulkner:2013ica}.
 Thus, variations of entropy and energy are related in a manner reminiscent of the first law of thermodynamics.
 In fact, \cite{Faulkner:2013ica} found that for arbitrary perturbations, potentially to off-shell configurations, \eqref{eq:hunger} simply receives a contribution given by an integral of linearized gravitational equations of motion $\vary\eomDensity{\metric}$ for the perturbation (where $\eomDensity{\metric}^{ab}=\frac{\delta \act}{\delta \metric_{ab}}$ is the functional derivative of the action $\act$ in the metric $\metric$).
 Moreover, in the vacuum of AdS, sufficient symmetries exists such that \cite{Faulkner:2013ica} were able to argue the converse direction, that the first law \eqref{eq:hunger} implies the linearized gravitational equations of motion are locally satisfied in the bulk.

-In \cite{Swingle:2014uza}, these results were lifted to the semiclassical level, allowing for the presence of quantum matter in the bulk.
+In \cite{Swingle:2014uza}\footnote{See also \cite{Jacobson:2015hqa,Jacobson:2018ahi} for similar discussions in the context of causal diamonds.}, these results were lifted to the semiclassical level, allowing for the presence of quantum matter in the bulk.
 It was presumed that the modular Hamiltonian $\modHamMat$ corresponding to the bulk matter state $\stateMat\propto e^{-2\pi\modHamMat}$ is given by the integral of components of a stress tensor $\stress^{ab}$:

 where $\volForm_a$ gives the volume form on codimension-one surfaces\footnote{Note that our default convention for orienting constant time $\LorTime$ surfaces such as $\entReg$ is similar to that of \cite{Iyer:1994ys}, taking the orientation to be given by $\normalVecOf{\LorTime}\cdot\volForm=\normalVecOf{\LorTime}^a \,\volForm_a$ with $\volForm$ the spacetime volume form and $\normalVecOf{\LorTime}$ the normal vector directed towards increasing $\LorTime$.
 This seems to disagree with \cite{Swingle:2014uza}, as seen by comparison of our \eqref{eq:e4e6d4d5e5} and their (3.6).
 (It is possible that \cite{Swingle:2014uza} inherited a sign error from \cite{Faulkner:2013ica} --- see footnote \ref{foot:frail}.)
 At any rate, writing out \eqref{eq:e4e6d4d5e5} explicitly, one has $ -\int_{\entReg} \volForm_a \, \thVec_b\, \stress^{ab} = \int_{\entReg} d^dx\, \sqrt{\entRegMetric} \, \normalVecOf{t}^a \, \thVec^b \, \stress_{ab} $ with $\entRegMetric$ the induced metric on $\entReg$.
 Note also that it is the Lorentzian stress tensor that is written here --- see section \ref{sec:albatross}. }, in this case $\entReg$.
 The idea was then to leverage the first law of von Neumann entropy